Conditional measure on the Brownian path and other random sets: Introduction

-We stated many of our main results in general complete, separable metric space $X$ for a `reasonable' random closed set $B$.
+We stated many of our main results in general separable metric Radon space $X$ for a `reasonable' random closed set $B$.
 In Section \ref{sec:Conditional-measure-on} we let $X=\partial T$ to be the boundary of an infinite rooted tree $T$.
 We discuss the theory of the conditional measure when $B$ is a `percolation limit set'.
 We establish many properties of the conditional measure such as the double integration formula and the probability of nonextinction.
 In the end, we prove that $\mathcal{C}(\nu)$ is a certain `random multiplicative cascade measure'.
 For the exact statement of these results and the discussion see Section \ref{sec:Conditional-measure-on}.
+Section \ref{sec:Conditional-measure-on} is complete without the knowledge of the sections on the Brownian motion, i.e. does not rely on Section \ref{sec:increaasing cond meas}, Section \ref{sec:Brownian-path} and Section \ref{sec:Conditional-ofleb and ocup}.